nymo/silex-twig-breadcrumb-extension/README.md

 breadcrumb service and add a item:

 ```
-$app['breadcrumbs']->addItem('Silex rocks','http://silex.sensiolabs.org/');
+$app['breadcrumbs']->addItem('Silex rocks', 'http://silex.sensiolabs.org/');
-$app['breadcrumbs']->addItem('PHP','http://www.php.net');
+$app['breadcrumbs']->addItem('PHP', 'http://www.php.net');
 ```
 The last item in your container is always printed as plain text without an <a> tag.
 You can also add an breadcrumb item without any url.
-Then this breadcrumb item will also be printed as plaint text.
+Then this breadcrumb item will also be printed as plain text.

 ```
 $app['breadcrumbs']->addItem('Just some text');